Down in the Boondocks (song)

 "Down in the Boondocks" is a song written by Joe South, and first recorded by American artist Billy Joe Royal as his debut single.
 It was a hit in 1965, reaching No. 9 on the Billboard Hot 100 chart.
 In the UK, it hit No. 38 on the Record Retailer chart.
 In Canada, it reached No. 1 on the RPM chart, on August 9, 1965.

 It reached #1 on the New Zealand Lever Hit Parade Chart.
-The song is the title track of Royal's second album, Down in the Boondocks.
+The song is the title track of Royal's debut album, Down in the Boondocks.

 Content

 The song is sung from the perspective of a self-proclaimed "boy from down in the boondocks."
 He sings of a girl who lives nearby, for whom he feels love and steals away with occasionally.
 The people who live or are born in the boondocks are suggested to be a lower class than those in the city.
 The girl's father is the singer's boss, which, along with the social division, prevents him from proclaiming his love and connecting with her, despite their shared feelings (which is the basis for the line "but I don't dare knock on her door/for her daddy is my boss man").
 The singer proclaims that "one fine day, I'll find a way, to move from this old shack", presumably to be able to join the higher class members of society and finally be able to date the girl openly.
 Essentially the same theme appeared some twenty months earlier in the lyrics of Joey Powers' "Midnight Mary".